An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Conclusion Future Work

+Under appropriate conditions, we obtain a sharper rate of decay of the symmetrised KL for the W-FR flow.
+This result suggests that operator splitting schemes lead to a speed-up in convergence to the target outside the Gaussian case too.
+We point out however, that Proposition~\ref{prop:decayJexactWFR_splitW-FR} is not sufficient to ensure a speed-up as it only provides an upper bound on the symmetrised KL and not a lower bound, thus preventing us from obtaining an ordering type inequality for the symmetrised KL decay under the two schemes.
+Nevertheless, results of the form of Proposition~\ref{prop:decayJexactWFR_splitW-FR} provide insights on sampling strategies: if the initial distribution $\mu_0$ does not satisfy Assumption~\ref{ass:cov0} for $\tau =0$ then it is unlikely that the W-FR split will lead to a speed-up and the FR-W split should be considered instead.

+Our analysis assumes that the FR and W operator are evaluated exactly.
+Due to the large amount of numerical schemes approximating the W flow \cite{durmus2019analysis, roberts_langevin_2002, salim2020wasserstein} and the FR flow \cite{Lu2019, lu2023birth, us, maurais2024sampling}, we leave the investigation of numerical schemes approximating the split dynamics to future work, and in particular, the study of how numerical errors propagate through the split dynamics.

+Finally, we have focused on the impact of operator ordering to improve convergence speed.
+Further work would also examine how the split step size $\gamma$ could be chosen to maximise this improvement, as e.g. Figure~\ref{fig:Gauss1DKLdiffgammaset1} demonstrates that the step size should be chosen not too large, but also not too small that the dynamics are close to the exact WFR.
+Furthermore, adaptive strategies for the numerical approximation of the W-FR flow could be borrowed from the sequential Monte Carlo literature on adaptive tempering \cite{jasra2011inference, syed2024optimised} and more recent results on adaptive stepsizes for the W flow \cite{sharrock2025tuning} in investigating optimal step sizes.

-\paragraph*{Acknowledgements} The authors would like to thank Josh Bon, Sam Power, Florian Maire, Daniel Paulin, Upanshu Sharma for helpful discussions and in particular Sinho Chewi for pointing to reference \cite{Kolesnikov2001} and Andre Wibisono for directing us to Lemma 16 in \cite{liang_characterizing_2025}.
+\paragraph*{Acknowledgements} The authors would like to thank Josh Bon, Sam Power, Florian Maire, Daniel Paulin, Upanshu Sharma for helpful discussions and in particular Sinho Chewi for pointing to the reference \cite{Kolesnikov2001} and Andre Wibisono for directing us to Lemma 16 in \cite{liang_characterizing_2025}.
+The authors gratefully acknowledge the mathematical research institute MATRIX in Australia where part of this research was performed.